II-Paulus-II/Messi-Vs-Ronaldo---Tic-Tac-Toe/README.md

 Use the makefile providing that mingw64 bit is installed.
 I wont be including the three dll's needed that will come with the compiler - you will find them in the bin subfolder of the compiler.

+You must also use the linux branch because the rc files have different formats.

 https://www.mingw-w64.org/
 https://archlinux.org/packages/?name=mingw-w64-gcc